euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 )
 ```

 * `certificateIntegrity` must contains base64 of pem with privateKey and certificate.
-If it is set, the certificate generation operation will be skipped during the application of the first signature in the document
+If it is set, the certificate generation operation will be skipped during the applying of the first signature in the document
-* `languageConfig` allow user to set a list of avaiable language in app based on our enum `ENLanguageType` in the specific config you can also decided if enable or not languagePicker `ENViewer` and/or `ENDigitalSignage`
+* `languageConfig` allow user to set a list of avaiable language in app, based on our enum `ENLanguageType`
+   In the specific config you can also decide if enable or not languagePicker in`ENViewer` and/or `ENDigitalSignage`
-* `enableSignatureOverwrite` is a flag that allow to overwrite a signature in a document if set a true, but if you set a false you won't able to overwrite a signature after the first
+* `enableSignatureOverwrite` is a flag that allow to overwrite a signature in a document

 ## Theming

-Each client can customize some ui parts of sdk at this moment:
+Each user can customize some ui parts of sdk at this moment:

 ```kotlin